Introduction to Wiring and Lighting a Dolls House

 Flat copper tape can be used in a variety of different ways to create dolls house wiring circuits.
 The flat copper tape has a self-adhesive backing so can be fitted inside the dolls house behind decor or under floors.
 Most commonly it is applied to the outside of the back wall of the dolls house to distribute power from the power supply connection point to each floor of the house.
 Separate lengths of copper tape can be connected easily by driving a brass eyelet through overlapping tapes where an electrical connection is required.
 Electrical continuity can be tested using a test probe.
 The wires from the lights can be connected to the tape at the back of the house, usually using solder joints.
 This method results in a neater finish at the back of the house compared to the twin wire method as there are no trailing wires.

+We recommend testing dolls house lights before installing in your dolls house.
 What to look for if your dolls house lights don't work:

 Everything connected and switched on - It may sound a obvious, but it's worth checking that the dolls house lighting transformer is plugged in and switched on, the transformer is connected to the socket strip and the socket strip is switched on and that the dolls house light fittings are plugged into the socket strip.